-It includes points that must be blossomed by industry in reference to the line of products, price tags and caliber of services.
+It includes points that must be blossomed by the industry in reference to the line of products, price tags, and caliber of services.
 A startup must analyze the pros and cons of the existing organizations and their strategies for key aspects of differentiation.

 It nudges the companies to shape up trailblazing products.
 The introduction of an entirely new product line or, service leads to the establishment of a new market and points of differentiation.
 Identification of the needs of the target market provides sound knowledge regarding the addition of unique measures and consequently tracking the progress for illustrating a Blue Ocean.

 Now that we have discussed the Blue ocean strategy and how to find them, let us also discuss the pros and cons of this strategy.

 Here are a few of the advantages of using the blue ocean strategy:

 - Blue Ocean Strategy cooperates with organizations to find uncontested markets and avoid matured and saturated markets.

 - It assists to move from the impediments of competing within the existing industry and cost structure and to gradually migrate towards constructive value improvement.
 In short, it demonstrates how to break free from the traditional strategic models and to expand profitability and demand for the industry by using the analysis.